 Importing Data to Your Survey

-7. Map your data fields to the questions in your survey.
-You'll want to double check each of your suggested matches to ensure that it is importing the data to the correct field.
+- Map your data fields to the questions in your survey.
+You will want to double check each of your suggested matches to ensure that it is importing the data to the correct field.
 You can skip the mapping of a column in your file by leaving the Survey Question dropdown unselected for that column.

 Note: The download of the import log is only available in this screen and via email (if you selected that option).
 If you'd like to have your import log be sure to download before navigating from this page.